Eco-Flow/nanoporemetabarcoding/README.md

 **Demultiplex options:**

-List of forward primer-tag combinations in FASTA format:
+1. List of forward primer-tag combinations in FASTA format:

 ```
     // Cutadapt options
     tags_f                      = 'path/to/forward/primer-tag.fasta' // List of forward primer-tag combinations in fasta format
 ```

-List of reverse primer-tag combinations in FASTA format:
+2. List of reverse primer-tag combinations in FASTA format:

 ```
     tags_r                      = 'path/to/reverse/primer-tag.fasta' // List of forward primer-tag combinations in fasta format
 ```

-Check `./test_data/primers_f.fasta` and `./test_data/primers_r.fasta` for examples of `tags_f` and `tags_r` files, respectively.

-Set the error rate for adapter removal.
-This can be a value between 0 and 1 (1 not included), if a maximum error rate wants to be applied to all adapters, or it can be equal or greater than 1, in which case it will be converted to a maximum error rate depending on the adapter length.
+3. Set the error rate for adapter removal.
+This can be a value between 0 and 1 (1 not included) if a maximum error rate wants to be applied to all adapters, or it can be equal or greater than 1, in which case it will be converted to a maximum error rate depending on the adapter length.
 Check [cutadatpt documentation](https://cutadapt.readthedocs.io/en/stable/guide.html) for more information:

 ```
     error_rate                  = 2 // Error rate for adapter removal
 ```

-Filter FASTQs with a low number of reads:
+4. Filter FASTQs with a mumber of reads equal or lower than:

 ```
     filt_fastq                  = 100
 ```

+Check `./test_data/primers_f.fasta` and `./test_data/primers_r.fasta` for examples of `tags_f` and `tags_r` files, respectively.

 **Blast options:**

-Path to an already built blast database:
+1. Path to an already built blast database:

 ```
     blast_db                   = 'path/to/blast.db' // Path to already built database
 ```

-Or build a local BLAST database from a collection of sequences:
+2. Or build a local BLAST database from a collection of sequences:

 ```
     custom_db                  = 'path/to/local/database.fasta' // Path to database to be built
 ```

-You should supply **either** the path to an already built database or a custom FASTA collection with sequences to built a custom one.
-If both are supplied the pipeline will fail.

-The E value describes the number of one can “expect” to see by chance when searching a database of a particular size.
+3. The E value describes the number of one can “expect” to see by chance when searching a database of a particular size.
 The lower the value, the more significant a match is:

 ```
     evalue                     = 0.001 // evalue cutoff
 ```

-Maximum number of hits per query (consensus sequence):
+4. Maximum number of hits per query (consensus sequence):

 ```
     max_target_seqs            = 5 // Maximum number of hits per query
 ```

-Maximum number of high-scoring segment pairs (HSPs) per subject:
+5. Maximum number of high-scoring segment pairs (HSPs) per subject (sequence in the database):

 ```
     max_hsps                   = null // Maximum number of HSPs per subject (subjects in the database)
 ```

-Minimum query (consensus) coverage per HSP:
+6. Minimum query (consensus sequence) coverage per HSP:

 ```
     qcov_hsp_perc              = 90 // Minimum query coverage per HSP